united-security-providers/usp-core-waap/src/docs/error-pages-static-files.md

-# Error Pages / Static Resources
+# Error Pages / Static Files

 Configuration samples that show how to configure custom error pages and static web resources.